 The Regional Landfill has continued to implement proactive waste management practices, including recycling on site for residents and one-stop drop off for all waste and recycling needs.
-The Municipality will endeavor to procure a Private Business partnership for the recycling program in 2023.

 - Completed 6 new utility installs.

 - Flushing

 - Hydrant Repairs

 - Frank WWTP

 - Implement a more streamlined process for bulk water usage - Implement a more streamlined process for commercial sewage dumping - Bellevue Pumphouse High Flow Pump